Help center · FAQ

 What Invite Sutra is for, who signs in, and how guests typically access your page.

-Invite Sutra helps you create a shareable invitation and event page for celebrations—so guests can see details, respond where RSVP is enabled, and interact with optional flows like wishes or gifts.
+Invite Sutra helps you create a shareable invitation and event page for celebrations—so guests can see details, respond where RSVP is enabled, and interact with optional flows like wishes or host-direct UPI gift support.
 Hosts manage everything from a central dashboard.

 It is built primarily for hosts and families organizing events.
 Guests use simple links in the browser without needing to “learn” a product—while hosts get clearer tracking and updates.